Mortgage Rate Lock And Locking Rate During Mortgage Process

-A mortgage rate lock is when a lender locks a mortgage rate for a certain period of time.
+A rate lock is when a lender locks a mortgage rate for a certain period of time.
 A lender will do a mortgage rate lock for a period of the following:

-- 15 day lock
+- 15-day lock

-- 30 day lock
+- 30-day lock

-- 45 day lock
+- 45-day lock

-- 60 day lock
+- 60-day lock

 The Mortgage Process And When Do You Lock Your Rates

-The mortgage process is series of stages a borrower goes through.
+The mortgage process is a series of stages a borrower goes through.
 Somewhere in the mortgage process, the lender will need to lock the rate for your mortgage loan.
-Here is the basic mortgage process:

 - The first stage of the mortgage process is the pre-approval stage

-- A borrower will consult with a loan officer and the lender will pre-approve the borrower by completing a mortgage loan application, running credit, reviewing docs, and running the file through the automated underwriting system for an automated approval
+- The lender will pre-approve the borrower by completing a mortgage loan application, running credit, reviewing docs, and running the file through the automated underwriting system for an automated approval

-- Once you satisfy the conditions on the conditional loan approval, the processor will ask the loan officer to do a mortgage rate lock
+- Once borrowers satisfy the conditions on the conditional loan approval, the processor will ask the loan officer to do a mortgage rate lock

 - The mortgage underwriter will make sure that there is enough time with the mortgage rate lock before issuing a clear to close